Articles

 • Indagare Tip: Like many others, Ernest Hemingway fell in love with Sun Valley upon visiting.
 He finished For Whom the Bell Tolls in Suite 206 in the Sun Valley Lodge, and later bought a house in Ketchum, a charming nearby town where he lived until his death in 1961.
 Today, the house is closed to the public; however, you can visit Hemingway’s grave in the Ketchum Cemetery, as well as his memorial site.
 Afterwards, stop at the Kneadery for lunch.

-Related: Best Places to Hike: The Top 10 Around the World
+Related: The Top 10: Best Ski Resorts Around the World